CDCgov/RST/README.md

 # The RST R Package
 ## Introduction

-The Rate Stabilizing Tool (RST) package is a tool that uses a Bayesian spatiotemporal model in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatial data.
+The Rate Stabilizing Tool (RST) package is a tool that uses a Bayesian spatiotemporal model in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatiotemporal small area data.
 For the ArcGIS Plugin, visit the [RST ArcGIS Plugin webpage](https://www.cdc.gov/dhdsp/maps/gisx/rst.html).

-### What is an MSTCAR model?

-A Multivariate Spatiotemporal Conditional Auto-Regressive (MSTCAR) model is a Bayesian spatiotemporal model that generates spatially smoothed estimates across discrete regions.
-It is used to stabilize estimates in regions with low population counts, thereby bringing the inherent spatial structure of your event data to the forefront.
-It does this by taking information from various aspects of the data:
-- The adjacency structure of your data.
-Neighboring regions consolidate information to stabilize estimates.
-- Sociodemographic groups.
-The MSTCAR model also lends rate information from the sociodemographic groups included in the data.
-- Time.
-The MSTCAR model helps to reveal trends in regions across time that may not be evident from the raw data.

-RST is an R package is used to better understand binomial- or Poisson-distributed spatial count data by calculating spatially smoothed estimates from a Gibbs sampler.

-### Motivation and Features

-It is often very difficult to use an MSTCAR model in practice because it is 1.
-Very difficult to build without prior knowledge of spatiotemporal Bayesian hierarchical models, and 2.
-The complexity of the model makes it very computationally intensive.
-Because of this, There are several key ideas taken into consideration when creating the RST package:

-- Designed to simply import count/population data for discrete regions and receive estimates smoothed by region, sociodemographic groups, and time periods.
-- Designed to be easy-to-use and accessible, even for people without experience with Bayesian hierarchical models.
-- Designed to be *fast*!
-Runs more than 10 times faster than equivalent models written only in R.

 ## Installation